iquipsys-positron/iqp-docs-cmdlets/configurations/ControlObjects.md

 - Id < String >

-    A device id.
+    A object id.
 Required parameter.
-Can be retrieved from Get-IqtDevices
+Can be retrieved from Get-IqtControlObjects

 - < CommonParameters >